 The trend, however, has been to use slightly taller classic ski poles.
 This has mostly been the result of World Cup racers using longer ski poles on classic race courses.
 They do this so that they can more effectively double pole.
 Double poling is faster than diagonal striding, at least on the flats.

-In some cases, for example, racers would literally double pole entire courses rather than perform any diagonal striding.
+In some cases, for example, racers will literally double pole entire courses rather than perform any diagonal striding.
 In response, the International Ski Federation (FIS) imposed an 83% rule on racers for the 2016/2017 season when choosing a length of ski pole for use in classic races.

 The point of this rule was to “preserve” classic diagonal striding technique.
 Although, simply including more hills on classic race courses would accomplish the same goal.